All Aboard for Luxury

 While the “Darjeeling Limited” may have been the product of filmmaker Wes Anderson’s imagination, you can embark on your own Indian excursion aboard the Golden Chariot, which offers luxury train tours through South India.

-Guests have the choice of two week-long trips that delve into the rich history and lush flora and fauna of the region, from UNESCO-protected temples to opulent palaces to a tiger reserve in the jungle.
+These trips delve into the rich history and lush flora and fauna of the region, from UNESCO-protected temples to opulent palaces to a tiger reserve in the jungle.
 After a day spent exploring, passengers can wind down with a drink in the lounge or a soothing Ayurvedic massage at the on-board spa.

 Reserve your room now in India

 No need for snowshoes and a parka on this Canadian Rockies adventure.
 With Rocky Mountaineer, you can experience the dazzling scenery of British Columbia and Alberta, Canada, from the comfort of a reclining chair.
-Offering more than 65 packages ranging in length and excursions that take travelers through coastal rainforests, past glacier-fed lakes and over rushing rivers and snowy mountain passes, Rocky Mountaineer offers a glimpse into the otherwise inaccessible Canadian wild.
+With excursions that take travelers through coastal rainforests, past glacier-fed lakes and over rushing rivers and snowy mountain passes, Rocky Mountaineer offers a glimpse into the otherwise inaccessible Canadian wild.

-Keep in mind that because there are no sleeper cars, overnight trips stop in Kamloops, Whistler or Quesnel, British Columbia, before ending your destination in either the mountain towns of Banff, Lake Louise and Jasper or the vibrant cities of Vancouver and Seattle.
+Keep in mind that because there are no sleeper cars, overnight trips stop in Kamloops, Whistler or Quesnel, British Columbia, before ending your destination in either the mountain towns of Banff, Lake Louise and Jasper or the vibrant city of Vancouver.
 Book a trip on a GoldLeaf train (their premium service) and enjoy gourmet meals in a lower-level dining room along with unobstructed views from the second-level glass-domed coach as you recline with wine or hot coffee and take it all in.

 Pretoria, South Africa